Mayvis/mayvis-blog/content/blog/react-intermediate-part/index.md

   const [num, setNum] = useState(1);
   const [isGreen, setIsGreen] = useState(true);
   // this will cause rerender problem, if num is very high like 40.
-  // when you click h1 to change the color, this will recaculate the fibonacci 40 times again.
+  // when you click h1 to change the color, this will recalculate the fibonacci 40 times again.
   // const fib = fibonacci(num);
   const fib = useMemo(() => fibonacci(num), [num]);